naijasecforce/blog.github.io/_posts/2019-12-15-career-path-bug-bounties.md

 Francis is a cyber security consultant with one of the big 4 firm, with vast experience in penetration testing.
 He derives joy from hacking systems.
 When he was a child, he wanted to be a medical doctor but then, he grew up. :)

 ### What attracted you to this career path?
 I have always been intrigued by the craftiness involved in hacking.
-Watching Technology driven American movies as a  young child, exposed me to the facinating ideology that no matter how advanced a system is developed to be, it can be broken into.
+Watching technology driven American movies as a  young child, exposed me to the facinating ideology that no matter how advanced a system is developed to be, it can be broken into.
 So I decided to go with the path of breaking into systems (hacking) to improve system security.

 ### How has your first few years in bug bounty been for you?
 Bug bounty is like mathematics, if you solve a problem you would be very happy and moltivated.
 If not, you become frustrated.
 I was met with large frustration as hunting bugs can be quite challenging and time consuming.